devendraap/mongodb-kubernetes-operator/docs/architecture.md

 ## Cluster Configuration

-You create and update MongoDBCommunity resources by defining a MongoDBCommunity resource definition.
-When you apply the MongoDBCommunity resource definition to your Kubernetes environment, the Operator:
+You create and update ADMongoDBCommunity resources by defining a ADMongoDBCommunity resource definition.
+When you apply the ADMongoDBCommunity resource definition to your Kubernetes environment, the Operator:

 1. Creates a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) that contains one [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) for each [replica set](https://www.mongodb.com/docs/manual/replication/) member.
 1. Writes the Automation configuration as a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and mounts it to each pod.